simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 ----

 <header class="slide_header">
-    <h3>Overview what Hardware is installed in project</h3>
+    <h3>Overview of what hardware is installed in the project</h3>
 </header>

 <div class="flex-col justify-center">
-    <p>You want to know which modules are known to the hardware compiler in the project, or/and what IDs they have.
-This can be done using a corresponding container in the hardware compiler, which looks like this:</p>
+    <p>You want to know which modules are known to the hardware compiler in the project, and/or what IDs they have.
+This can be done using a corresponding command in the hardware compiler, which looks like this:</p>
     <br>
     <p><b>apax hwc get-supported-devices</b></p>
     <br>